kevinolega/callcentertrainingtips/start.md

 I did this every day until my skills were good enough.

-English is a required life skill.
+## English is a required life skill.

 That’s what I believe.

 The reason why you’re not where you want to be in life is not just because of your poor English communication skills but because of your refusal to improve your English communication skills.

+## Why Are Many Filipinos POOR?

 You miss opportunities in life because you are afraid.

 You miss opportunities in life because you’re lazy.

 You know what?

+## Will You ESCAPE Or Face YOUR PROBLEMS?

 You’ll have bigger problems by avoiding this small problem.